supabase/auth/README.md

 body:
 {
-  "type": "signup" or "magiclink" or "recovery" or "invite", "email": "email@example.com",
+  "type": "signup" or "magiclink" or "email_change" or "recovery" or "invite", "email": "email@example.com",
   "password": "secret", // only if type = signup "data": {